-Kenneth Arrow was an economist who won the Nobel Memorial Prize in Economics back in 1972.
+Kenneth Arrow was an economist who won the Nobel Memorial Prize in Economic Sciences in 1972.
 He was known for his contribution to equilibrium analysis and welfare economics.
 He also explored social choice theory, endogenous growth theory, collective decision-making, the economics of information, and economics of racial discrimination.

 - Kenneth Arrow was an economist who discovered and formulated the General Impossibility Theorem, which revolved around the voting system and how election results can not be accurately pinpointed and may be skewed in different manners.

 - He won the Nobel Memorial Prize in 1972.